olavforland/MATH-517-Statistical-Computation-and-Visualization/README.md

 - Taxis in chicago
     - Heatmaps, interactive by time of day

+Questions:
+-Which areas generates most revenue at what parts of the day?
+-What factors make some taxis more profitable than others?

+For later:
 - Glaciers in switzerland:
     - Could maybe model the melting